ellelang/LRs/writings/JuneCasagrande/Sentences.md

 ## 13. The being and the doing are the killing of your writing

+Nominalization is a simple concept, and taking a few moments to master it could help your writing tremendously.
+Consider this sentence:

+- The walking of the dog was the difficulty from which Sherry’s laziness had its emergence.

+In this sentence, walking, difficulty, laziness, and emergence all work as nouns.
+But walking and emergence are rooted in verbs: to walk and to emerge.
+Laziness and difficulty are rooted in adjectives: lazy and difficult.

+These are often called nominalizations. **A nominalization is a form of a verb or an adjective that functions as a noun.** Some call them buried verbs.
+Still others say that the ones that end in ing—called gerunds—don’t qualify as nominalizations.
+But they can all hurt your writing in the same way, so we’ll look at them all together.
+Here are some examples of the dreaded beasts called nominalizations:

+- utilization (from the verb utilize)
+- happiness (from the adjective happy)
+- movement (from the verb move)

+- lying (from the verb lie)
+- persecution (from the verb persecute)
+- dismissal (from the verb dismiss)
+- fabrication (from the verb fabricate)
+- atonement (from the verb atone)
+- creation (from the verb create)
+- intensity(from the adjective intense)
+- cultivation (from the verb cultivate)
+- refusal (from the verb refuse)
+- incarceration (from the verb incarcerate)

+Obviously, these are all legitimate words.
+They become a problem only when a writer uses them in place of more interesting actions or descriptions.
+Nine times out of ten, Barb was happy is better than Barb had happiness or Barb exhibited happiness.
+Nominalizations are worst when an unskilled writer puts them into the form the + gerund + of.
+As we just saw, a gerund is the form of a verb that ends in ing and is used as a noun.
+Outside of a sentence, gerunds are indistinguishable from participles.

+- Singing is hard [singing as a subject = gerund]
+- She was singing [singing as part of verb phrase = participle]

+Combined with a the and of, gerunds can be really bad news:

+- The singing of the song
+- The considering of the job offer
+- The walking of the dog
+- The knowing of the facts
+- The remembering of the appointment

+Gerunds aren’t the only nominalized forms that work with the and of this way.
+Nominalizations rooted in adjectives can, too.

+- The happiness of the bride
+- The intensity of the staring
+-  The blatantness of the flirting

+While these are better than the gerund examples earlier, they’re still pretty bad.
+When you fix a nominalization, you turn the real action into the main verb and you get to bring in the person or thing doing the action.

+- The happiness of the bride was evident.
+  = The bride was happy.
+That was evident.

+- The refusal of the gift was shocking.
+  = Vanessa refused the gift.
+I was shocked.
+- Bob’s acquittal by the jury took place Monday.
+  = On Monday the jury acquitted Bob.
+- I appreciate Trevor’s support.
+  = Trevor supports me and I appreciate it.

+Notice how, **in that last example, the nominalized form might be preferable.** That goes to show you that a nominalization can be an excellent choice.
+But it can also be a terrible choice.
+So keep an eye out for nominalizations.
+Think of each as an opportunity—a chance to consider alternative, possibly better ways to structure your sentence.
+Sometimes you’ll find that **recasting them in simple subject-plus-verb form can make a better experience for the Reader.** Sometimes you’ll want to leave them as they are.

+**But don’t write off all nominalizations as bad.** Without them, this whole chapter couldn’t have existed, because nominalization is itself a nominalization

 ##  14. The The : Not-so-definite definite articles

 ## 15. The writer and his father lamented his ineptitude